bevyengine/bevy-website/content/learn/book/releasing-projects/compiling-less-code.md

 [patch.crates-io]
 rand = "0.8.5"
 ```

-This process is not without its problems though.
+This process is not without its problems, though.
 Compilation errors or subtle bugs are very possible,
 as your dependencies have not been built or tested with a different major version of that crate in mind.

 If this is critically important to your project, you may want to consider [maintaining your own forks](#maintaining-your-own-forks),